Recognition of same-sex unions in Europe: European Union

 Some debate occurred within the European Union about how to require member states to recognise same-sex marriages conducted in other member states, as well as any European citizens' civil unions or registered partnerships, so as to ensure the right of freedom of movement for citizens' family members.

-In 2010, Romanian LGBT activist Adrian Coman and his American partner, Robert Claibourn Hamilton, married in Belgium, and subsequently attempted to relocate to Romania.
+In 2010, Romanian LGBTQ activist Adrian Coman and his American partner, Robert Claibourn Hamilton, married in Belgium, and subsequently attempted to relocate to Romania.
 Romanian authorities refused to recognise their marriage and the case progressed to the European Court of Justice.
 On 11 January 2018, the ECJ's advocate general, Melchior Wathelet, issued an official legal opinion stating that an EU member country cannot refuse residency rights to the same-sex spouse of an EU citizen on the grounds that it does not recognise same-sex marriage.

 On 5 June 2018, the ECJ ruled in Coman's favour, stating the term "spouse" was gender-neutral, and member states are therefore obliged to recognise EU residency rights for partners of EU citizens.
-However, the court confirmed that it will still be up to member states whether to authorise same-sex marriage.
+However, the court confirmed that it will still be up to member states whether to legalise same-sex marriage.

-According to research from the European Parliament, some EU states still do not in practice grant residency to same-sex spouses, as required by Coman v.
+According to research from the European Parliament, some EU states still do not in practice grant residency to same-sex spouses, as required by the June 2018 ECJ ruling in Coman v.
 Romania.
 As of September 2021, Hamilton himself has not been granted residency by the Romanian government, despite the ruling.
 In September 2021, the European Parliament passed a resolution condemning some states failure to implement the ruling, and calling on the European Commission to ensure rights of same-sex spouses are upheld.

+On 25 November 2025, the ECJ ruled in Cupriak-Trojan and Trojan v Wojewoda Mazowiecki that member states must recognise same-sex marriages lawfully concluded in another member state.
+The judges noted that their decision does not oblige member states to amend their domestic legislation to recognise same-sex marriage, only to recognise marriages lawfully concluded in another EU country "without distinction or additional hurdles".
+The ECJ's prior ruling in Coman was not implemented by Romania, Poland, Slovakia, Hungary, Bulgaria, or the Czech Republic.